mauilion/mauilion-hugo/content/posts/kind-k8s-testing.md

 export GIMME_ENV='/home/dcooley/.gimme/envs/go1.12.5.linux.amd64.env';

 ```
-I added the `GOPATH` variable to ensure that when invoked go considers /home/dcooley/k8s-dev the path for go.
-This is how we can be sure that things like `go get k8s.io/kubernetes` will pull the src into that directory.
+I added the `GOPATH` variable to ensure that when invoked go considers `/home/dcooley/k8s-dev` the path for go.
+This is how we can be sure that things like `go get -d k8s.io/kubernetes sigs.k8s.io/kind` will pull the src into that directory.
 This is also important as when `kind` "discovers" the location of your checkout of `k8s.io/kubernetes` as part of the `kind build node-image` step it will follow the defined `GOPATH`.

 I am also prepending `${GOPATH}/bin` to the `${PATH}` variable.
-So that when we build kind the kind binary will be in our path.
+So that when we build `kind`.
+The `kind` binary will be in our path.
+You can also just put `kind` i

 ### Let's build our kind node-images

 Ok next up we need to build our images.

-Since we checked out `k8s.io/Kubernetes` into `${GOPATH/src/k8s.io/kubernetes}` we can just run `kind build node-image --image=mauilion/node:master`
+Since we checked out `k8s.io/kubernetes` into `${GOPATH}/src/k8s.io/kubernetes` we can just run `kind build node-image --image=mauilion/node:master`

 This will create an image in my local docker image cache named `mauilion/node:master`